 7. Supplementary Application Materials (if English is not your first language)

 All Integrative Biology graduate students at Michigan State University for whom English is not their first language must demonstrate that their English language skills are adequate for their assignment as teaching assistants.
 Most foreign applicants from non-English-speaking countries are able to take the TOEFL exam sufficiently early in the year to have their TOEFL scores forwarded to MSU by the Educational Testing Service (ETS).
 However, this may not be the case with respect to the SPEAK/ITAOI test.
 We urge all those for whom English is not their first language to take the SPEAK/ITAOI test as early as possible to facilitate their evaluation by the Graduate Affairs Committee in the Department of Integrative Biology.
 If SPEAK/ITAOI test scores are unavailable when admissions decisions are made, applicants cannot be considered for departmental financial support during their first year in the graduate program.
 For help or more information regarding standardized testing, please visit the MSU Counseling Center Testing Office website.

-Please send materials listed under items 2, 3 and 6, to:
+Please send materials under 2, 3 and 6 either as hard copy by mail or as scanned attachment by E-mail to:

 To determine whether all other components of your application have been received, or for additional information, please make inquiries to the address above.